Ketel Marte Preview, Player Props: Diamondbacks vs. Reds

-On Friday, Ketel Marte (batting .205 in his past 10 games) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
-First pitch is at 9:40 PM ET.
+Ketel Marte -- .189 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Cincinnati Reds, with Fernando Cruz on the mound, on August 26 at 8:10 PM ET.

-He racked up two hits (going 2-for-4) in his last appearance against the Reds.
+In his most recent game he had a hitless performance (0-for-2 with an RBI) against the Reds.

 Ketel Marte Game Info & Props vs. the Reds